Skills Support for Semester 2

 Mathematics Resources Centre (MASH) drop-ins

-During Semester 2, MASH is offering the following drop-in services:
+MASH is currently offering the following drop-in services:

-Live online interactive sessions using Microsoft Teams, monitored between 1.15pm-3.05pm every weekday.
+Live online interactive call-back sessions using Microsoft Teams.

 MASH workshops for first year maths students